Channel Partner GTM Strategy for B2B Technology Companies

 What Is a Channel GTM Strategy?

-A channel GTM strategy is a go-to-market approach where you sell your product or service through third-party partners rather than — or in addition to — your own direct sales force.
+A channel GTM strategy is a go-to-market approach where you sell through third-party partners rather than — or in addition to — your own direct sales force.
 Instead of your reps finding buyers, qualifying deals, and closing contracts, partner organisations perform some or all of those functions on your behalf.

-The appeal of channel is obvious: leverage.
+The appeal is obvious: leverage.
 One channel manager can support ten partners who collectively have fifty salespeople.
-If those fifty salespeople each close one deal per quarter, your channel manager is responsible for fifty deals.
+If those fifty reps each close one deal per quarter, your channel manager is responsible for fifty deals.
 No direct sales team scales that efficiently.

-But channel also introduces complexity that direct sales doesn't have.
+But channel also introduces complexity.
 You're adding an intermediary between your product and your buyer.
-That intermediary has their own priorities, their own quota, their own product portfolio, and their own opinion about which vendors are worth their time.
+That intermediary has their own priorities, quota, product portfolio, and opinion about which vendors are worth their time.
 If you don't earn their attention, you get none of their pipeline.

-According to Forrester, approximately 75% of world trade flows through indirect channels.
-In B2B technology specifically, channel-sourced revenue represents a significant portion of total revenue for companies like Microsoft, AWS, Cisco, and thousands of mid-market vendors.
+According to Forrester research, a substantial share of world trade flows through indirect channels, and in B2B technology specifically, channel-sourced revenue represents a significant portion of total revenue for companies like Microsoft, AWS, Cisco, and thousands of mid-market vendors.
 The channel model isn't niche — it's the dominant GTM motion for a large segment of the technology industry.

 The question isn't whether channel works.
 It's whether channel works for your company, at your stage, in your market, with your product.
 That's what the rest of this guide will help you determine.